 The past several weeks have seen the level of diplomatic rumoring on a Turkish-Armenian rapprochement reach new heights.
 The Turkish government embarked on this endeavor seriously last Summer, a move that could redraw the geopolitics of the Caucasus in unpredictable ways, depending on how it is undertaken.
 While the initiative had much to do with Turkish-US relations, the Obama visit paradoxically coincided with Ankara being forced to hit the brakes on the issue, at least temporarily.
 It has once again been made clear that the Armenian-Azerbaijani conflict remains the major security challenge in the region, and that it needs to be tackled head on.

-By Halil Magnus Karaveli (vol. 1, no. 19 of the Turkey Analyst)
+By M.K.
+Kaya and Halil M. Karaveli (vol. 2, no. 7 of the Turkey Analyst)

 The Turkey Analyst is a publication of the Central Asia-Caucasus Institute & Silk Road Studies Joint Center, designed to bring authoritative analysis and news on the rapidly developing domestic and foreign policy issues in Turkey.
 It includes topical analysis, as well as a summary of the Turkish media debate.